mintthemoon/mintwiki/docs/security/horcrux-guide.md

 - Replace `<chain_id>` with the ID for your chain.
 - Replace `<sentry_X_ip>` with the IP of your sentry.
 All sentries should be in the list.
 - Replace `<signer_X_ip>` with the IP of your signer.
-- The recommended timeout is `1500ms`, this may be too long for some chains.
+- The timeout is `1500ms`, this may not be the optimal setting for all chains.

 #### Signer 1
 ```bash